NanoComp/meep/doc/docs/index.md

 A time-domain electromagnetic simulation simply evolves [Maxwell's equations](https://en.wikipedia.org/wiki/Maxwell's_equations) over time within some finite computational volume, essentially performing a kind of **numerical experiment**.
 This can be used to calculate a wide variety of useful quantities.
 Major applications include:

--   **Transmittance and Reflectance Spectra** &mdash; by Fourier-transforming the response to a short pulse, a single simulation can yield the scattering amplitudes over a wide spectrum of frequencies.
+-   **Transmittance and Reflectance Spectra** &mdash; by Fourier-transforming the response to a short pulse, a single simulation can yield the scattering amplitudes over a broadband spectrum.
 -   **Resonant Modes and Frequencies** &mdash; by analyzing the response of the system to a short pulse, one can extract the frequencies, decay rates, and field patterns of the harmonic modes of lossy and lossless systems including waveguide and cavity modes.
--   **Field Patterns** (e.g. Green's functions) &mdash; in response to an arbitrary source via a [continuous-wave (CW)](https://en.wikipedia.org/wiki/Continuous_wave) input (fixed-ω).
+-   **Field Patterns** (e.g. Green's functions) &mdash; in response to an arbitrary source via a [continuous-wave](https://en.wikipedia.org/wiki/Continuous_wave) (CW) input (fixed-ω).

 Meep's scriptable interface makes it possible to combine many sorts of computations along with multi-parameter optimization etcetera in sequence or in parallel.